jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 > This command installs the `AcmeAPI.toolkit` into the current directory, which in this case is `C:/projects/acme/roadrunner/src/automate/toolkits/AcmeAPI/v1.0.0.0`

+To list all the installed toolkits and versions of them:

+`automate run list-toolkits`

+> This commands lists all the installed toolkits in the current directory.

-Now, a project contributor can define their own API with this toolkit.
+Now, a project contributor can define their own API with this newly installed toolkit.

 #### Creating the New API